jlegatheaux/RC2020-assignments/assignment-3/README.md

 with the performance you observe here for transfer rates using TCP.

 # PART III
-# Using the HTTP Protocol to Download Digital Objects from a Server
+# Using the HTTP protocol to download digital objects from a Server

 ## Summary